ivymyt/tinykern.js/README.md

 Alphanumeric characters, dashes, and hyphens can be selected with `.char-a`, or `.char-cap-a` for uppercase characters.
 All characters can be selected using their hex code: `.code-20`.

 **Q: Why?**
-A: I like kern pairs and I cannot lie.
+A: I like kern pairs.

 **Q: I want something better.**
 A: There's [kerning.js](http://kerningjs.com/) - everything you ever needed in life.